The Federal Deposit Insurance Corporation (FDIC).

 Over-Reliance on Fee Income: Fees associated with deposit advance products should be based on safe and sound banking principles.
 A bank should monitor for any undue reliance on the fees generated by such products for its revenue and earnings.

-ALLL: Examiners will assess whether the ALLL is adequate to absorb estimated credit losses within the deposit advance loan portfolio.
-Examiners will also determine whether a bank engaged in deposit advance lending has methodologies and analyses Start Printed Page 70630in place that demonstrate and document that the level of the ALLL is appropriate.
+Adequacy of the Allowance for Loan and Lease Losses (ALLL): Examiners will assess whether the ALLL is adequate to absorb estimated credit losses within the deposit advance loan portfolio.
+Examiners will also determine whether a bank engaged in deposit advance lending has methodologies and analyses in place that demonstrate and document that the level of the ALLL is appropriate.

 Consumer Compliance: A bank should implement effective compliance management systems, processes and procedures to mitigate risks appropriately.
 Examiners will review a bank's program with respect to deposit advance products for compliance with applicable consumer protection statutes and regulations, including TILA, EFTA, TISA, ECOA, and Section 5 of the FTC Act.